African Americans in Tennessee: Civil War and Reconstruction

 Tennessee was the last state to join the Confederacy, on June 24, 1861.
 Union forces identified Nashville as an immediate target, because it had a strategic location on the Cumberland River and railroad lines.
 It fell to Union troops in February 1862.
-Union forces moving down the Mississippi River captured Memphis, Tennessee from the Confederacy in the Battle of Memphis on June 6, 1862.
+Union forces moving down the Mississippi River captured Memphis, Tennessee from the Confederacy in the First Battle of Memphis on June 6, 1862.
 While under Union control, both cities swelled with freed slaves and other refugees.
 In 1860 around 3,000 African Americans lived in Memphis, but by war's end, some twenty thousand had congregated in the area, many south of the city.

 After the United States Colored Troops were established in 1863, African-American troops in the Union Army became a symbol of new social equality.
-They disrupted longstanding patterns of racial deference, publicly bore arms, and were seen to received respect of white officers.
+They disrupted longstanding patterns of racial deference, publicly bore arms, and were seen to receive respect of white officers.
 Many Southern whites in Memphis and Nashville resented these changes.

 In the aftermath of the war, Memphis became the scene of tensions between white authorities and African American soldiers.
 The troops effectively countermanded the proposal by Freedmen's Bureau superintendent Nathan A. M. Dudley to arrest jobless blacks and send them into contract labor on rural plantations.
 Black military police also resisted efforts by local white police (who were predominately ethnic Irish immigrants and their descendants) to close dance houses patronized by whites and to enforce prewar customs of Black deference.

 After the last Black soldiers at Fort Pickering were discharged on April 30, 1866, confrontation arose.
 Newly in the status of veterans, armed Blacks confronted police who attempted to arrest one of them.
 Both sides exchanged gunfire, and a police officer was killed.
 The veterans retreated to Fort Pickering, where they were disarmed by Union officials.
 An uncontrolled, police-organized posse, which included white laborers, firemen, and small proprietors, began a two-day pillage and massacre of black neighborhoods of Memphis, while white Union soldiers led by Union General Stoneman did not intervene until the second day.
 The Army had only recently ended martial law in the city, which restored civilian control in Memphis.
 These Memphis riots of 1866 resulted in the deaths of 46 blacks and 2 whites, over 100 beatings and robberies of blacks, 5 reported rapes, and the destruction by fire of 91 homes, 4 churches and 12 schools (all black).
 Some white missionaries who were known to be teachers of or sympathetic to blacks were also beaten or threatened, after which some fled Memphis.